ngyngcphu/mkdocs-tool/docs/git-workflow/index.md

     ```
     git push origin main
     ```
-4. Create branch **develop** from **main**:
+4. Create branch **staging** from **main**:
     ```
-    git checkout -b develop main
+    git checkout -b staging main
     ```
 5. Push branch **develop** up to remote:
     ```
-    git push origin develop
+    git push origin staging
     ```
-6. Set protection rules for 2 branches: **main** and **develop** at `Settings->Branches->Add branch protection rule`.
+6. Set protection rules for 2 branches: **main** and **staging** at `Settings->Branches->Add branch protection rule`.

 </div>

 ## The supporting branches
-Besides the main branches, there will be support branches so that team members can work in parallel, easily track features, prepare for release or quickly fix production issues.
+Besides the main branches, there will be support branches so that team members can work in parallel, easily track features, prepare for release or quickly fix production and staging issues.
 These support branches will be **deleted** after using, including:
 <div class="annotate" markdown>

 1. Feature branches
 2. Release branches (Optional)
 3. Hotfix branches
+4. Bugfix branches
+5. Test branches

 </div>